-Utilising the oral history archive it built creatively upon the individual voices and stories and interpreted them using a range of digital technologies.
+Utilising the oral history archive, it built creatively upon the individual voices and stories and interpreted them using a range of digital technologies.
 Through this it was possible for the first time for a number of key elements of the salvage never having been seen or explained before to be represented in a form both accessible and understandable for a wide and geographically diverse audience.
-To remain true to the events and the technical aspects of the salvage while telling the story in an informative and engaging manner.
+The film remains true to the events and the technical aspects of the salvage while telling the story in an informative and engaging manner.

 “The 'Visualising Voices' project is a first for the ss Great Britain Trust and is an exciting development for the museum sector."
 Rhian Tritton, Director of Museum and Educational Services

 The aim of the Knowledge Catalyst proposal for a 15 month project entitled Visualising Voices, was to develop interesting and innovative methods of communicating the story of the ss Great Britain’s salvage project in a significantly unusual manner utilising a range of material and research sources thereby realising the full potential impact of the existing material and new data collected.

 “We will be using material from the oral history interviews carried out by ss Great Britain Trust as a source of inspiration.
 The way the material will be presented will vary, but some of the voices will be taken directly from the oral histories and used as a soundtrack.

 The work will be suitable for a number of different platforms so as to be as widely accessible as possible - for example online, on-site at the museum and broadcast.”
 Gill Sandford, Head of Bristol School of Animation and Associate Dean, UWE

 The key motivators of the Visualising Voices project are audience-centred narrative techniques: